stewajos/team-justice-in-alloc/README.md

 ## Getting Started

+You can choose whatever IDE you'd like, but we'd reccomend Android Studio.
+Some plugins (not used here) may require a [Jetbrains account](https://www.jetbrains.com/).
+You can download AS [here](https://developer.android.com/studio).

 After cloning the project, open `team-justice-in-alloc` in Android Studio.
 It should install virtual phones for you.
 If you don't have Flutter and Dart plugins already, you can add those by going to `File > Settings > Plugins and adding Flutter`.
 It will automatically add Dart at this point.